DickerDackel/lfo/README.md

 **Note**: In the first iteration of this library, I thought it was a good idea to position the sine and cosine waves in the range or 0 - 1.
-This idea does not work well in reality, so they now deliver the values any programmer will expect.
+This idea does not work well in reality, since sine and cosine are rarely used to scale things, but to rotate them, so they now deliver the values any programmer will expect.

 See `<waveform>_attenuverter` and `<waveform>_offset` below on how to change